-- Financing and availability of adequate public facilities or services;

-- (2) Dedication of land;
+- Financing and availability of adequate public facilities or services; - (2) Dedication of land;

 - (3) Reservation of land;

-- Payment of exactions;
+- (4) Payment of exactions;

 - (5) Impact fees;

 - (6) Creation of special assessment districts;

 - (7) Creation of restrictive covenants or easements;

 - (8) Special setbacks;

 - (9) Yard requirements;

 - (10) Increased screening or landscaping requirements;

 - (11) Area requirements;

 - (12) Development phasing;

 - (13) Standards pertaining to traffic, circulation, noise, lighting, hours of operation, protection of environmentally sensitive areas, and similar characteristics; or

-- (14) Require that a performance guarantee acceptable in form, content, and amount to the authority be posted by the developer to ensure continued compliance with all conditions and requirements as may be
+- (14) Require that a performance guarantee acceptable in form, content, and amount to

+the authority be posted by the developer to

+ensure continued compliance with all

+conditions and requirements as may be

 specified.
+[Eff 10/27/12; am and

-[Eff OCT 2 7 2012] (Auth: HRS
+comp] (Auth: HRS §\$206E-4,

-§§206E-4, 206E-5, 206E-7) (Imp: HRS
+206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5,

-§§206E-4, 206E-5, 206E-7)
+206E-7)

-§15-215-80 Conditional use of vacant land. (a) The executive director may issue a conditional use of vacant land permit, provided that the following requirements are met:
+\$15-215-80 [Conditional use of vacant land.]
+Temporary use permit. (a) The executive director may issue a [conditional use of vacant land] temporary use permit, provided that the following requirements are met:

-- (1) The proposed use is a permitted within the applicable transect zone except: - (A) Open or uncovered temporary parking at grade may be permitted in all transect zones; whether paved or unpaved; and - (B) Construction sites, special trade construction and storage yards may be permitted in all transect zones where a six-foot screening wall or fence is erected along all public rights-of-way; - (2) The maximum duration of the use is for a two-year period and the executive director may issue one extension of up to two years if the use was initially allowed; - (3) The density and height of any proposed temporary structure does not exceed the maximum density and height for the applicable transect zone; - (4) The project conforms to the setback and landscaping requirements of this chapter, except for project lots where a screening wall or fence not exceeding six feet in height is erected along all public right-of-way; - (5) The project conforms to the architectural standards of this chapter; and - (6) The proposed use in no way prevents or delays the future development of the lot.
+- (1) The proposed use is [a] permitted by right or by conditional use permit within the applicable transect zone [except:], with the following exceptions: - (A) Open or uncovered temporary parking at grade may be permitted in all transect zones; whether paved or unpaved; and - (B) Construction sites, special trade construction and storage yards may be permitted in all transect zones where a six-foot screening wall or fence is erected along all public rights-of-way;

+- (2) The maximum duration of the initial use is for a two-year period and the executive director may issue one extension of up to two additional years [if] for the [use was initially allowed;] initially-allowed use; - (3) The density and height of any proposed temporary structure does not exceed the maximum density and height for the applicable transect zone; - (4) The project conforms to the setback and landscaping requirements of this chapter, except for project lots where a screening wall or fence not exceeding six feet in height is erected along all public [right-of-way;] rights-of-way or when the use is proposed for fourteen days or less; - (5) The project conforms to the architectural standards of this chapter[;and], except when the use is proposed for fourteen days or less; and - (6) The proposed use in no way prevents or delays the future development of the lot.
-(b) In addition to the design controls listed in this section, the executive director may impose additional conditions to ensure that the conditional use does not adversely affect adjacent lots and the appearance of the Kalaeloa CDD.
-[Eff OCI 2 7 2012]

-(Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+(b) In addition to the design controls listed in this section, the executive director may impose additional conditions to ensure that the [conditional] temporary use does not adversely affect adjacent lots and the appearance of the Kalaeloa CDD.
+[Eff 10/27/12; am and comp] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)

-§15-215-81 Variances. (a) Purpose.
-This section is intended to provide a mechanism for relief from the strict application of the rules where the strict application will deprive the property owner of privileges enjoyed by similar properties because of the subject property's unique and special conditions.
+\$15-215-81 Variances. (a) Purpose.
+This section is intended to provide a mechanism for relief from the strict application of the rules where the strict application will deprive the property owner of privileges enjoyed by similar properties because of the subject property's unique and special physical conditions.
 Economic or financial hardship alone is not sufficient justification for granting a variance.